-Both bonds have raised private capital to fund intensive services to either support children in care so they can be restored safely to their families, or to prevent those at risk from entering care.
+Both bonds raised private capital to fund intensive services to either support children in care so they can be restored safely to their families, or to prevent those at risk from entering care.

 Following the successful implementation of the first two bonds, the NSW Government, through the Department of Communities and Justice, has also partnered in two further social impact investments with the announcement of the Foyer Social Benefit Bond in September 2017, working with Uniting and St George Community Housing; and the Home and Healthy Social Impact Investment with Mission Australia.